Victor Kiernan: Life

 Born in Ashton-on-Mersey, a southern district of Manchester, Kiernan was one of three children born to Ella (née Young) and John Edward Kiernan, who served as a translator of Spanish and Portuguese for the privately owned Manchester Ship Canal.
 His family came from a congregationalist, non-conformist religious tradition that he later suggested played a role in his socialist formation and that of many of the Communist Party Historians Group founded in 1946.

 A scholarship student at the Manchester Grammar School, Kiernan developed a passion for the classics, as he added ancient Greek and Latin to the modern European languages he had already learned at home.
 Propelled with three new scholarships, he went on to Trinity College, Cambridge, where he achieved a double-starred First in History (B.A.,1934; M.A., 1937).
 Recruited by Guy Burgess during a time of radical ferment among Cambridge students, Kiernan joined the Communist Party in 1934.
 He found his radicalism subsequently reinforced by what he regarded as the treachery of Britain's elites.
 Perhaps the greatest influence on Kiernan was Maurice Dobb: a lecturer in economics at Cambridge, Dobb had joined the Communist Party of Great Britain in 1920 and was open with his students about his communist beliefs.
 Kiernan later wrote: "We had no time then to assimilate Marxist theory more than very roughly; it was only beginning to take root in England, although it had one remarkable expounder at Cambridge in Maurice Dobb."

 In 1938, as a junior fellow, Kiernan departed for Bombay in to continue his political activities and to teach at the Sikh National College and Aitchison College in Lahore, India (now Pakistan).
 Shortly after his arrival he married the theatre activist and childhood friend of Indira Nehru, Shanta Gandhi.
 Though they remained friends, they split up when Kiernan returned to Cambridge in 1946 to complete his Fellowship.

 Spurned by both Cambridge and Oxford, Kiernan was offered a lectureship in 1948 at the University of Edinburgh, thanks to the intervention of the distinguished historian Richard Pares.
 In 1970, Kiernan was given a Personal Chair in Modern History; a position he held until his retirement in 1977.
-Having joined the CPGB in 1934, he finally left in 1959, chiefly in disgust at the suppression of the Hungarian Revolution of 1956, after which, he said: "I waited in hopes the party might improve.
+Having joined the CPGB in 1934, he finally left in 1959, chiefly in disgust at the suppression of the Hungarian counter-revolution of 1956, after which, he said: "I waited in hopes the party might improve.
 It didn't."

 In 1993 at the age of 80, Kiernan produced Shakespeare: Poet and Citizen a book he had been working on since 1947.
 A second volume, Eight Tragedies of Shakespeare, followed in 1996.
 His final book, Horace: Poetics and Politics appeared in 1999.
 Kiernan died peacefully in his sleep, aged 95, in Stow, Scotland.